IEEE-NITK/SLAMBot/README.md

 This will open an RViz window with the map and the robot with the current sensor values displayed.

 In RViz
-1. Select 2D Pose Estimate and move the robot so that the map is aligned to the current sensor values.
-2. Select 2D Nav Goal and provide the target position and orientation the robot has to move to.

-The robot will start moving to the provided target pose.

-Click and drag an arrow that estimates where the robot is currently positioned relative to the map that we created:
+1. We will select 2D Pose EstimateClick and drag an arrow that estimates where the robot is currently positioned relative to the map that we created.

-This should localize the robot and the map and the current sensor feed (the green dots from the LiDAR point cloud) should align:
+2. This should localize the robot and the map and the current sensor feed (the green dots from the LiDAR point cloud) should align:

-Next, select 2D Nav Goal:
+3. Next, select 2D Nav Goal.

-Click and drag an arrow that represents the position and heading of where you want the robot to drive to.
-In order for a path to be calculated, this arrow must be inside a white or gray region, signifying that there is no known obstacle at the goal location:
+4. Click and drag an arrow that represents the position and heading of where you want the robot to drive to.
+In order for a path to be calculated, this arrow must be inside a white or gray region, signifying that there is no known obstacle at the goal location.

-You'll see the robot compute a local path (a yellow arc), a global path (the blue or red spline), and the robot should start to autonomously drive to the goal position:
+5. You'll see the robot compute a local path (a yellow arc), a global path (the blue or red spline), and the robot should start to autonomously drive to the goal position.

 ## The Robot